 - No public display of affection.

-- Avoid aggressive behaviour withstanding any condition you are faced with.
+- Avoid aggressive behaviour under any circumstances.